realAhmedAnwer/sello/README.md

 Forms: Reactive Forms for robust validation and form handling.

-State Handling: Angular Signals for lightweight local reactive state such as authentication and cart count.
+State Handling: Angular Signals for lightweight local reactive state such as authentication, cart count, and wishlist count.

-HTTP & Async: Angular HttpClient with RxJS for API integration and reactive flows.
+HTTP and Async: Angular HttpClient with RxJS for API integration and reactive flows.

 Icons: Font Awesome.